iantheconway/MusicReader/README.md

 Credits
 ===========

 Rendering of the sheet music is done in GNU Lilypond.
-One of the modes of music generation uses Google Magenta: https://magenta.tensorflow.org/
+One of the modes for music generation uses Google Magenta: https://magenta.tensorflow.org/